Ginga1402/langgraph-text-to-sql-agent/README.md

 ## 🌟 Star History

-If you find StudyBuddy useful, please consider giving it a star ⭐ on GitHub!
+If you find Text-to-SQL-Agent useful, please consider giving it a star ⭐ on GitHub!